Reposted after editing by Rexford Dam

-About 3 weeks after that I ran into Deb while I was having an after work beer at a downtown bar.
+About 3 weeks after that, I ran into Deb while I was having an after work soda pop at a downtown bar.
 When I saw her some of the old feelings returned.
-When she saw me I waved her over and said; “Can a friend buy a Friend a beer?”
+When she saw me I waved her over and said; “Can a friend buy a friend a beer?”

 She laughed and said, “No, but a white wine would be nice.”

 I apologized about my anger.
 I told her of my hurt that she had caused.
 I told that now since I had asked her for a drink, I would answer.
 “I am not seeing anyone on a regular basis.
 I seem to have commitment anxiety issues according to my shrink.
 It seems I don’t want to go through the pain of rejection again.”

 She started to get that same sad look again, but I cut her off.
 “It’s better that you said you could not decide than to find you made a mistake.
 Don’t be sorry if you weren’t sure.
 I thought we had had something special, but to me it was obvious from your answer you did not think so.”

 I then asked; “Have you found Mr. Right yet?”

 The response she gave me made me snort my drink.
 She said “Yes I did find him and in my stupidity I let him get away.
 I would like another chance.
 Would you like to start over?”